golang-leipzig/golang-leipzig.github.io/content/posts/meetup-8-wrapup.md

 1.11](https://golang.org/doc/go1.11#modules), we have experimental support for Go modules.

-An new component related to modules is the [module proxy](https://proxy.golang.org/).
+A new component related to modules is the [module proxy](https://proxy.golang.org/).
 A bit of history, internals and pitfalls has been compiled by [klingtnet](https://github.com/klingtnet) into a great talk.